In all the years of being involved in different projects, I have often been faced with recurring questions about filament winding products:

-- the epoxy is recommended, when it is critical to achieve high strength;
+- The epoxy is recommended when it is critical to achieving high strength.

-- the polyester resin is most commonly used, if there are issues with cost vs. performance.
+- Polyester resin is most commonly used if there are issues with cost vs. performance.

-Inside the family of polyester resins alone, specific formulations will be used for attaining aesthetic properties, for achieving enhanced corrosion resistance or the resistance to elevated temperatures, as well as a decrease in costs.
+Inside the family of polyester resins alone, specific formulations will be used for attaining aesthetic properties, achieving enhanced corrosion resistance or resistance to elevated temperatures, as well as a decrease in costs.

 What about the reinforcement?